-Prerequisites: Completion of or concurrently enrolled in a level II language.
+Prerequisites: Completion of or concurrently enrolled in a level II language

 This is a semester elective course that will focus on one's role as an individual within the global community.
 Students will develop global competency skills through the integration of culture, communication, communities, comparisons, and connections within and between global societies.
 Students will study language through cultural comparisons and the effect of communication on culture.
-Students will analyze the importance of cultural identity, cultural sensitivity, and prepare to represent themselves effectively and appropriately in a globalized market.
+Students will analyze the importance of cultural identity and cultural sensitivity, and prepare to represent themselves effectively and appropriately in a globalized market.
+This course is taught in English.